mohamedz12/CodeCeption-Automation-Code/README.md

 1- Install Ecipse IDE
 2- Install Java at the system [JDK / JRE]
 3- Add JAVA_HOME path at system variables pointing to Bin directory .
-Verify be opening terminal and send java --version 4- There is a folder accompanied with the repo named "Test Artifacts" containing the 7 images [You can find it at Test Artifacts.rar] .
+Verify be opening terminal and send java --version 4- There is a folder at the root of the repo named "Test Artfacts" contains the chrome driver , 6 images and a profile picture.
 An image used for update status at test method C_Update_Status() .
-Another 5 images used for creating an album at test method D_CreateAlbum_UploadMedia() and finally another pic profile used at method E_Change_Cover_Image() .
-We need to set this folder at C:/ partion at Windows at the root
+Another 5 images used for creating an album at test method D_CreateAlbum_UploadMedia() and finally another profile picture used at method E_Change_Cover_Image() .
 5- Import the project at Eclipse IDE by File > Import ... > General > Exsiting Project into Workspace > Next > Browse for project dir > Next and Finish

 # How to run the project locally